-I would simply refer you to ASTM Specification ASTM A967 [link is to spec at TechStreet] .
+I would simply refer you to ASTM Specification ASTM A967 [link by ed. to spec at TechStreet] .
 In addition, ASTM ASTM A380 [link is to the practice at TechStreet] will provide some valuable guidelines.
 I will echo the previous responses and recommend that any process controls, sensitive valves, or other critical equipment be removed from the system before passivation.
 I will often have a customer ask "how long" the passivation process takes.
 While the chemical circulations may only require a few hours in total, prepping the system, circulation equipment setup, and dry time will add considerably to the overall schedule.
 Hope that helps.

 - Indianapolis, Indiana

 I would like to ask the process of passivation on stainless steel pipes using nitric acid. and the method used to test if passivation is okay.

 thanks a lot!